-More generally, many robotic schemes relies on solving linear equalities.
-For example, such a QP formulation can also be encoutered to inverse the system dynamics in the operational space [Khatib, 1987, Collette et al., 2007], compute a walking pattern [Herdt et al., 2010] or optimize a linearized trajectory of the robot whole body [Pham and Nakamura, 2012].
-The variables are for example the joint accelerations, joint torques and contact forces in the first case, the third derivative of the center of mass for the walking pattern, the coefficient of an affine transformation in the last case, and many types of equalities can be devised.
-Hierachy of tasks has been widely used in inverse dynamics [Khatib et al., 2008, Mansard et al., 2009, Wensing and Orin, 2013] and we can forse some interesting application in optimal control too.
+More generally, many robotic schemes rely on solving linear equalities.
+For example, such a QP formulation can also be encountered to inverse the system dynamics in the operational space [Khatib, 1987, Collette et al., 2007], compute a walking pattern [Herdt et al., 2010] or optimize a linearized trajectory of the robot whole body [Pham and Nakamura, 2012].
+The variables are for example the joint accelerations, joint torques and contact forces in the first case, the third derivative of the center of mass for the walking pattern, the coefficients of an affine transformation in the last case, and many types of equalities can be devised.
+Hierarchy of tasks has been widely used in inverse dynamics [Khatib et al., 2008, Mansard et al., 2009, Wensing and Orin, 2013].
+In that case, the solver would typically search for the system acceleration and forces under the constraint of satisfying the dynamic consistency.
+We can foresee some interesting applications in optimal control too.

-Consequently, we abstract in this paper these multiple contextes by considering a set of linear equality constraints Ax = b.
+Consequently, we abstract in this paper these multiple contexts by considering a set of linear equality constraints Ax = b.
 In case this set of constraints is not feasible, it has to be satisfied at best in the least-square sense: